zoriya/Kyoo/README.md

 - **Watch List Scrubbing Support:** Your watch list is automatically synced to connected services (SIMKL and soon others [#351](https://github.com/zoriya/Kyoo/issues/351), [#352](https://github.com/zoriya/Kyoo/issues/352)).
 No need to manually mark episodes as watched.

-- **Download and Offline Support:** Download videos to watch them without internet access, you progress will automatically be synced next time your devices goes online.
+- **Download and Offline Support:** Download videos to watch them without internet access, your progress will automatically be synced next time your devices goes online.

 - **Enhanced Subtitle Support:** Subtitles are important, Kyoo supports SSA/ASS and uses the video's embedded fonts when available.